MissingMaps/blog/2017-03-03-validation-friday.md

 category: blog
 banner: https://arcmaps.s3.amazonaws.com/share/blog-pictures/validation_style.png
 date: 2017-03-03
-author: Matthew Gibb
+author: Matt Gibb
-excerpt: Validating tasks is an important part in the Missing Maps process, learn how you can improve your mapping and contribute to validation! #ValidationFriday
+excerpt: Validating tasks is an important part in the Missing Maps process, learn how you can improve your mapping and contribute to validation! \#ValidationFriday
 published: true
 tags: [HOT, task, Validation]
 permalink: /blog/:year/:month/:day/:title/
 lang: en
 ---

-## #ValidationFriday
+##\#ValidationFriday

 Since the start of the Missing Maps Project in 2014, there have been over 20,000 remote contributors mapping some of the most vulnerable communities in the world.
 All of the data created as part of this process is extremely valuable to the organizations who have requested it.
 One question commonly asked however, is about data quality.